Hip osteoarthritis (coxarthrosis)

 What is hip osteoarthritis?

-Hip osteoarthritis is a progressive wear and tear of the joint.
-This condition affects the cartilage, but also the bone, ligaments, capsule, and muscles around the hip.
+Hip osteoarthritis is a gradual wearing down of the joint.
+This condition affects the cartilage, but also the bone, ligaments, joint capsule, and muscles around the hip.
 It is a normal process that develops over time.

-It is often said that osteoarthritis is wear and tear on the cartilage between our bones.
-This is true, but it is more than that.
-Cartilage acts as a cushion between bone surfaces.
-It allows your joints to slide smoothly and move fluidly.
+Osteoarthritis is often described as the wearing down of cartilage between our bones.
+While this is true, it's more complex than that.
+Cartilage acts like a cushion between bone surfaces, allowing your joints to glide smoothly and move freely.

-With the development of osteoarthritis, the cartilage becomes thinner.
-However, all the structures that form the hip joint can be affected.
-Changes can be observed in the cartilage, bone, ligaments, capsule, synovial membrane, and muscles.
+As osteoarthritis develops, the cartilage becomes thinner.
+However, all the structures that make up the hip joint can be affected.
+Changes can be observed in the cartilage, bone, ligaments, joint capsule, synovial membrane, and muscles.

 What are the symptoms of hip osteoarthritis?

-Symptoms of hip osteoarthritis include progressive groin pain, morning stiffness, and decreased mobility.
+Symptoms of hip osteoarthritis include progressive groin pain, morning stiffness, and reduced mobility.
 Many people live with osteoarthritis without experiencing any pain.

-It is important to understand that osteoarthritis does not always cause symptoms.
-This may seem surprising, but it is true.
+It's important to understand that osteoarthritis doesn't always cause symptoms.
+This might seem surprising, but it's true.

-When osteoarthritis becomes symptomatic, here is what you may experience:
+When osteoarthritis does cause symptoms, here's what you might experience:

 - Pain in the groin area that develops gradually